 Porn shows us that there’s only one way to top: Act like you flexed and the sleeves came off, take hostages and give them a back alley pounding.

 Your wishes mean nothing to him.
+Foreplay?
+Right.
 Oooh, does it hurt, Princess?
 Shut up, it’s supposed to hurt!
 WHACK!

 Now there’s a lot to be said for the junkyard dog school of anal sex, but for newbies hoping for a future without wheelchairs?
 Not so much.

-On the other side of the coin, you might end up with a teacup poodle—a tender top who’s so sensitive to your feelings he doesn’t exactly fit the portrait of somebody you want to submit to.
+On the other side of the coin, your sex partner could end up being a teacup poodle—a tender top who’s so sensitive to your feelings–and your genitals–he doesn’t exactly fit the portrait of somebody you want to submit to.